awmottaz/tonymottaz.com/src/about.md

 ## Colophon

-I use [11ty](https://www.11ty.dev/) to write and build this website.
-It is deployed to [Render](https://render.com).
-This website has no tracking, analytics, cookies, or page view counting.
+I use [11ty](https://www.11ty.dev/) to develop and build this website.
+It is deployed with [Netlify](https://www.netlify.com/).
+I do not have access to or set any tracking, analytics, cookies, or page view counting.
+I leave [Netlify's site analytics feature](https://docs.netlify.com/monitor-sites/site-analytics/) disabled at all times.

 The source code can be found in [this GitHub repository](https://github.com/awmottaz/tonymottaz.com).